Virulentis/Card-Web-Scraper/README.md

 ## Features

-- Scrapes data from three websites: F2F, Wiz, and 401.
+- Scrapes data from three websites: Face to Face Games, Wizards Tower, and 401 Games.
 - Processes and cleans data using pandas.
 - Saves the scraped data into CSV files.